geg-tech/brew-keeb/Firmware/README.md

-wip! this firmware is currently a _very_ rough draft and is a proof of concept for the keyboard!
+wip! this firmware is currently a _very_ rough draft and is a proof of concept for the keyboard! <br/>

+currently features:
+* full keyboard support (no macros yet)
+* knob support
+* OLED text
+* rainbow mood lighting